jassalarjan/AetherTrack/MOBILE_NOTIFICATIONS_FIX.md

 # Mobile Notifications Fix - Complete Guide

 ## Overview
-This document explains the mobile notification system implementation and troubleshooting steps for TaskFlow.
+This document explains the mobile notification system implementation and troubleshooting steps for AetherTrack.

 ## What Was Implemented